Blargian/AnkiAdder/README.md

 08/05/2021

 Worked on adding a picture card to Anki.
 Having issues with cyrilic words and the python backend throwing the error "isn't a valid unicode string and can't be encoded in UTF-8".
+Managed to fix that by writing to a json file rather.
+Added functions for downloading the image and audio.

 ## Setup notes (Database)